Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 The use of medication information from clinical narratives in large-scale or real-time secondary-use applications requires automatic extraction of the medication phenomena of interest.
 Natural language processing (NLP) and information extraction (IE) techniques can automatically identify and convert medication information into a structured form that can be incorporated into downstream secondary-use applications, including clinical research and clinical decision support \cite{Wangetal_2018}.
 There is a relatively large body of work exploring medication information extraction related to identifying and characterizing medication dosing \cite{patrick-li-2009-cascade,2009_n2c2_ozlem}, medication treatment names \cite{2010_i2b2_uzuner}, adverse drug events (ADEs) \cite{2018n2c2_uzuner, Jagannatha_2019}, drug-drug interactions \cite{HERREROZAZO2013914}, and drug reviews \cite{drug_review_2018}.
 This body of work includes the characterization of changes to patient medications in the clinical narratives\cite{Pakhomov_2002, Sohn_2010, Harkema_2009, Liu_2019, lerner_2020}; however, due to the way medication changes are described in the clinical narratives, additional work is needed to create comprehensive representations that capture the context surrounding the medication changes in the patient timeline and answer key research questions related to medication prescription, medication adherence, and clinical decision-making.

 In this work, we explore the extraction of changes to patient medications from clinical text using the Contextualized Medication Event Dataset (CMED) \cite{mahajan2021understanding, mahajan2021cmed}.
 This data set includes annotations that characterize descriptions of patient medication changes across multiple dimensions, including the nature of the change (start, stop, increase, etc.); who initiated the change (patient or physician); temporality (past, present, or future); likelihood of change (certain, hypothetical, etc.); and negation.
-Within CMED and clinical notes more broadly, multiple medications are frequently described in close proximity (e.g. same sentence), and the description of the medication changes may be nuanced and interrelated.
+Within CMED and clinical notes more broadly, multiple medications are frequently described in close proximity (e.g. co-occur in the same sentence), and the description of the medication changes may be nuanced and interrelated.
 For example, a sentence may describe multiple medications, where the dosage of the current medication is increasing and a new medication may be started in the future if this increased dosage does not achieve the desired outcome.
-Our experimentation with CMED focuses on disambiguating the context used to describe medication changes to improve the interpretation of these types of nuanced descriptions.
-We propose high-performing Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2019bert}-based architectures for extracting the CMED phenomena, including the identification of medication mentions and characterization of medication changes across five attributes.
-To resolve the change attributes for medications in close proximity, we present a span-based approach that creates medication mention-specific representations.
-We present a medication encoding approach where medication mentions are indicated with special tokens that allow the BERT model to infuse the relevant medication context throughout all model layers.
-We find that using special tokens to identify the medication locations at the BERT input achieves state-of-the-art performance.
-We identify medication mentions at 0.959 F1 and characterize medication change attributes at an overall average of 0.827 F1.
-We report an end-to-end score of 0.864 F1 for extracting medication mentions and classifying them into the different changes and attributes.
+Our experimentation with CMED focuses on disambiguating the context used to describe medication changes to improve the interpretation of these nuanced descriptions.
+We propose high-performing Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2019bert}-based architectures for extracting the CMED phenomena, including the identification of medication mentions and characterization of medication changes across five dimensions (which we refer to as \textit{events} and \textit{attributes}).
+We explore the synergies among the \textit{events} and \textit{attributes} by learning them jointly in a multi-task setting.